nunit/docs/docs/articles/nunit/writing-tests/attributes/setupfixture.md

 }
 ```

+## Detailed explanation

+With respect to the order of execution of setup (also one-time setup) it's deterministic between namespaces (including nested namespaces) but non-deterministic if you have two setups at the same level, e.g. two methods in the same class marked [SetUp].
+That's, however, a usage that should only come up in limited situations and is easy to avoid.

+The defined order is as follows...

+1. Setup starts at the assembly level SetUpFixture, outside of any namespace.
+2. It continues with the top level of any SetUpFixtures in a namespace , proceeds downward into any nested namespaces.
+3. Setup code in a TestFixture comes after any SetUpFixtures that control the namespace of the fixture.
+4. At each of the above levels, inheritance may also come into play.
+Base class setups are run before those of the derived class.
+5. Teardown for any of the above executes in the reverse order.
+6. Ordering of TestFixtures or SetUpFixtures within the same namespace is indeterminate.
+7. Ordering of multiple setup methods within the same class is indeterminate.

+[Items 6 and 7 rarely come into play but the features are available for situations like code generation, where it may be more convenient to have multiple setup fixtures and/or methods.]

 > [!NOTE]
 > Filtering on SetUpFixtures

 A SetUpFixture is normally not used for filtering tests.
 However, if that is done, one should be aware that a
  SetUpFixture encapsulates all tests to which it belongs.
- If placed in a namespace it will encapsulate all tests in that namespace.
+ If placed in a namespace it will encapsulate all tests in that namespace and contained namespaces.
- If placed on the assembly level, it will encapsulate all tests in the assembly.-
+ If placed on the assembly level, it will encapsulate all tests in the assembly.

 > [!NOTE]
 > Prior to NUnit 3.0, SetUpFixture used the SetUp and TearDown attributes rather than OneTimeSetUp and OneTimeTearDown.